viictorjs/DBMLpy/README.md

 # DBMLpy
-A Python based program to calculate the Curie surface from magnetic data
+A Python software to compute the depth to the bottom of magnetic layer from magnectic anomaly data using the de-fractal method.